 Research hypothesis

-The distribution of independent variables, procedures, and interaction fairness of
+The distribution of independent variables,

+Theory1 procedures, and interaction fairness of

-Theory1 police officers will have a positive(+)
+пеогут police officers will have a positive(+)

 effect on dependent citizenship behavior.

 The distribution, procedures and

-Theory2 interaction fairness of police officers will
+Theory interaction fairness of police officers will

-meoryz have a positive(+) effect on the trust of
+Theory2 have a positive(+) effect on the trust of

 the parameter bosses.

 The trust of parameter firms will have a

-Theory positive (+)effect on the dependent
+The arm 2 positive (+)effect on the dependent

 Theory3 variable organizational citizenship

 behavior.